okonk/gooseserver/Readme.md

 ### 5. Connect client

 Server runs on port 2006 by default.
 So configure your client for that port and play. :)

+### 6. Updating server data

+When restarting the server you can run it with "updatesql" on the end to update automatically.

+`dotnet "run" --project "Goose/Goose.csproj" updatesql`

+Otherwise if your character is a GM you can run the /updatesql command.

+### 7. Connecting to the database

+Via command line you can run `sqlite3 Goose/bin/Debug/IllutiaGoose.db` and run SQL commands.

+Otherwise you can download a tool such as [SQLite Browser](https://sqlitebrowser.org/) to open the `IllutiaGoose.db` file and edit it.

+### 8. Making your character a GM

+You can run this SQL with your player name, or update the access_status column for your player and set it to 9.

+`UPDATE players SET access_status=9 WHERE player_name='namegoeshere';`